ngophuc/DigitizedRotation_Tutorials-IRMA2023/README.md

 * <a href=https://jupyter.org/try-jupyter/lab/>JupyterLab</a> (no account, no paid plan needed)
 * <a href=https://colab.research.google.com/> Google Colab</a> (you just need a Google account, no paid plan needed)

-Attention: For the online code, the functions related the interface (cv.namedWindow, cv.imshow, cv.createTrackbar, ...) won't work.
+Attention: For the online code, the functions related the interface (cv.namedWindow, cv.imshow, cv.destroyAllWindows, cv.createTrackbar, ...) won't work.

 ## Get the code